thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 * All errors must be handled in a non-crashing way.
 * Unrecoverable errors may cause the binary to shut down eventually, but not unexpectedly.
 * The framework must handle SIGTERM and signal a shutdown to all active actors.
-* Shutdown is signalled to all extensions, giving them a possibility to handle such case gracefully.
+* Shutdown is signalled to all the actors, giving them a possibility to handle such case gracefully.
-  Each actor do a shutdown its own way, ignoring pending messages or not, stopping to send messages or not.
+  Each actor handles shutdown requests its own way, ignoring pending messages or not, stopping to send messages or not.
   After some delay, the runtime aborts any actor that failed to terminate on time.
   However, the robustness of the solution should not always rely on graceful shutdowns and should be designed to cope with unexpected crashes or SIGKILLs.